On the arbitrarily long-term stability of conservative methods

-We compare numerical results of the conservative first order method of \eqref{ECDisc} with standard first order explicit/implicit methods (Euler/Backward Euler) and symplectic second order explicit/implicit methods (St\"{o}rmer-Verlet/Midpoint) \cite{HaiLubWan06}.
+We first compare numerical results of the 1-step conservative method \eqref{ECDisc1} with standard first order explicit/implicit methods (Euler/Backward Euler) and symplectic second order explicit/implicit methods (St\"{o}rmer-Verlet/Midpoint) of \cite{HaiLubWan06}.
 We considered the case of two connected components with $a=-1$ and $b=0.3849$ ($\Delta(p)<0$), where the bounded connected component of $X_0$ and unbounded connected component of $X_1$ are close to each other but separated as shown in Figure \ref{figs:ECexact} and \ref{figs:ECexactZoom}.
 In all five methods, the initial conditions were set to be $x_0 = 0.571$ and $y_0 = \sqrt{x_0^3+a x_0+b} \approx 8.33\times 10^{-3}$, which implies, for $\tau$ sufficiently small, the exact solution should remain within the bounded connected component of $X_0$.
 We have used an uniform time step size of $\tau = 0.3$ with $N=5\times 10^3$ time steps and we employed an absolute tolerance of $\delta_{tol}=5\times 10^{-16}$ with a maximum of $50$ Newton's iterations per time step for the implicit methods.

-Figure \ref{figs:ECcompare} shows that Euler method gives an unbounded solution and Backward Euler method leads to a decaying solution to a fixed point $\bb x^* = ^T$.
-Figure \ref{figs:ECcompare} and \ref{figs:ECzoom1} shows St\"ormer-Verlet method gives a solution which loops around the bounded connected component of $X_0$ once before exiting to the unbounded connected component of $X_1$.
-Similarly, Figure \ref{figs:ECcompare} and \ref{figs:ECzoom2} shows the solution of the Midpoint method loops around $X_0$ longer than the St\"ormer-Verlet method before eventually exiting to $X_1$.
-In contrast, all three figures show that the first order multiplier method gives a solution which remains essentially on the bounded connect component of $X_0$ and indeed we observed an error in $\psi$ of $\displaystyle \max_{1\leq i \leq 5\times 10^3}|\psi(\bb x_i) - b|\sim 6.6\times 10^{-15}$.
+Figure \ref{figs:ECcompare} shows that Euler's method gives an unbounded solution and Backward Euler method leads to a decaying solution to a fixed point $\bb x^* = ^T$.
+Figures \ref{figs:ECcompare} and \ref{figs:ECzoom1} show St\"ormer-Verlet method gives a solution which loops around the bounded connected component of $X_0$ once before exiting to the unbounded connected component of $X_1$.
+Similarly, Figures \ref{figs:ECcompare} and \ref{figs:ECzoom2} show the solution of the Midpoint method loops around $X_0$ longer than the St\"ormer-Verlet method before eventually exiting to $X_1$.
+In contrast, all three figures show that the 1-step multiplier method gives a solution which remains essentially on the bounded connect component of $X_0$ and indeed we observed an error in $\psi$ of $\displaystyle \max_{1\leq i \leq 5\times 10^3}|\psi(\bb x_i) - b|\sim 6.6\times 10^{-15}$.